Unified framework for continuity of sandwiched R\'enyi divergences: Technical tools and main theorems

-Before considering the limiting cases, we prove that limits can be changed with the infimum in the above definition of $\widetilde D_{\alpha, \cC}(\cdot)$: \begin{lemma} Let $\cC \subseteq \cS(\cH)$ be a compact set that contains at least one positive definite state.
+Before considering the limit cases, we prove that limits can be exchanged with the infimum in the above definition of $\widetilde D_{\alpha, \cC}(\cdot)$: \begin{lemma} Let $\cC \subseteq \cS(\cH)$ be a compact set that contains at least one positive definite state.
 Then the following identities hold:

 and

 \end{lemma} \begin{proof} Let $\eta\in\cC$ be positive definite, which exists by assumption.
 We note first that the infimum $\inf_{\tau \in \mathcal C}\widetilde D_\alpha(\rho \Vert \tau)$ is attained \cite[Theorem 2.43]{Aliprantis2006} since $\mathcal C$ is compact and $\sigma \mapsto \widetilde D(\rho\Vert\sigma)$ is lower semi-continuous for any fixed $\rho \in \cS(\cH)$ \cite[Proposition 4.5]{Hiai2022}.
 Then,